 MSW program & ‘White’ Social Workers

 I started the Masters of Social Work Program at the University of Manitoba in 2014 and completed my coursework in 2015.
-I’ve now completed my thesis which is about racial identity awareness among ‘white’ social workers, and will graduate in Spring 2018.
+I’ve now completed my thesis which is about racial identity awareness among ‘white’ social workers, and graduated in 2018.

 Private Practice with Individuals and Couples